How To Master The French Braid

 It’s a truth universally acknowledged that everyone looks better with a tan.
 Or at least I do.
-But is a spray tan – that tricky, minefield of a beauty treatment – something I really want to risk before my big day?
+But is a spray tan – that tricky, minefield of a beauty treatment – something I really want to risk before my wedding day?
 Especially when I’m wearing white?
 That’s something I’ve been debating in my head recently.
 So I decided to seek out St Tropez tanner and expert Jules Heptonstall for some advice.

 ‘I can’t tell you the number of people who have walked in to see me the day before their wedding and asked for a tan.
 That’s a disaster!’ says Jules.
 Start the process six months before your wedding finding a good professional tanner who you can experiment with to find your perfect shade.’

 ‘If you’re wearing a white dress, your tan will look darker,’ warns Jules, ‘ so it’s important to discuss with your tanner what shade you’re looking for.
 Also think about your skin type.
 The standard spray tan I’d recommend is two coats of St Tropez classic on the body and one on the face but it’ll depend on your skin – fair, Celtic skin tones for example would need to go one shade darker to achieve the optimum tan because their skin doesn’t take colour as easily.’
 Extra note of caution: remember you’ll be having pictures with your groom so make sure you’re not chesnut dark and he’s vampire pale.
 You’re supposed to coordinate, you know…

 In your six months of practice runs watch your spray tan develop and decide how many days after the treatment it looks best, advises Jules.
 ‘Most people’s tans look best three days after the tan,’ he says.
 ‘That’s when the colour has settled but the skin hasn’t cracked.’